chubbywallababy/EightSleepDemo/README.md

 ## Heads up

 There's a few different touch interactions available for the graphs.
-I ran it on an iPad mini and it looks fine, but hasn't been optimized for this yet.
+I ran it on an iPad mini and it looks fine, but the app hasn't been optimized for this yet.

 ## iOS